 After the BBC went to the house, the recording crew found that metal components inside the recording machines were impossibly bent, and recordings erased.
 However, further investigations by Anita Gregory and John Beloff, also from the SPR, were not convinced the activity was genuine.
 The pair spent a few days with the family and came to the conclusion that the children had faked the poltergeist activity after they found them bending spoons.
 One of the children (Janet) later admitted to Gregory that they had indeed fabricated some of the occurrences.
 This admission was repeated on the ITV News (12 June 1980) when she stated: “Oh yeah, once or twice [we faked phenomena just to see if Mr. Grosse and Mr. Playfair would catch us.
 And they always did.”

 After writing a feature on supernatural activity for Loaded Magazine, journalist Will Storr, included a retrospective investigation of the events and conflicting personalities involved in the Enfield case in his book, Will Storr Versus the Supernatural.
 The book comes to no positive conclusions regarding the truth of the haunting but throws considerable light on the personalities involved, particularly those of Maurice Grosse and Anita Gregory.

-Margaret has publicly stated that although they did fake a few phenomenons to catch the investigators out, but they were not responsible for all the phenomena that occurred.
+Margaret has publicly stated that although they did fake a few paranormal events to “catch the investigators out”, they were not responsible for all the phenomena that occurred.
 She’s also emphatically stated publicly that, “It is ridiculous to suggest that either my sister or I could have been responsible for all the strange activity that went on in our house.”
 However, despite this declaration, there remain differences of interpretation regarding whether the girls faked all the paranormal events or not.

 I believe some of the phenomena to be real but a lot looks faked; especially in the photos taken of the girls.
 They look to me to be jumping up from the bed on their own.